 Students visiting this floating classroom learn the perils and methods of the 17th-century maritime world, and contemplate the voyage their own ancestors may have taken.

-Plimoth Plantation began the historic work of a compete restoration of this historic vessel in 2015.
-The restoration project cost of $11.2 million includes the restoration of Mayflower II, the shallop (the ship’s boat) and a maintenance fund to ensure that the ship will continue to educate and inspire future generations.
+Plimoth Plantation began the complete restoration of this historic vessel in 2015.
+The overall campaign goal of $20,200,000 includes the restoration of Mayflower, the shallop (the boat the Pilgrims used to explore Cape Cod) and a maintenance fund to ensure that the ship will continue to educate and inspire future generations.

-The Mayflower II will be ready to sail back into Plymouth Harbor in time for the 400thanniversary of the original voyage.
+The Mayflower will be ready to sail back into Plymouth Harbor in time for the 400th anniversary of the original voyage.